statusku0/Data---Project-1/README.md

   To look at results for multiple branches:
-    (If new data for new branches are added, update everything with AnalyzingcPdistRelationships.m) -Run FitRatio.m (which, additionally, for the final plot, eliminates outliers and points that correspond to r^2 values less than 0.7)
+    (If new data for new branches are added, update everything with AnalyzingcPdistRelationships.m) Run FitRatio.m (which, additionally, for the final plot, eliminates outliers and points that correspond to r^2 values less than 0.7)
-    -MyCoefs corresponds to the coefficients in the model I used to fit that data to (Model eqn ->  y = -(MyCoefs(1)./(MyCoefs(2).*((x).^(MyCoefs(4)))))+MyCoefs(3))
+    MyCoefs corresponds to the coefficients in the model I used to fit that data to (Model eqn ->  y = -(MyCoefs(1)./(MyCoefs(2).*((x).^(MyCoefs(4)))))+MyCoefs(3))

 -----------------------------------------------------